 At WBS I was surrounded by super-ambitious people from all over the world and our team is the same.
 We look for obstacles, because that is when you learn; getting the science of the drink right so it had a shelf life was a real hurdle we overcame.
 For a start-up you need that persistence to keep knocking on doors and optimism that the next one will open.

 Having your own company is great; the ability to literally do whatever the team’s imagination conjures up is a real joy, it is our call, Joe and I make the decisions.
 That freedom and ability to be creative is amazing.
 We have total autonomy, and although there is nobody there to help you when things go wrong when see your thoughts and decisions play out in the marketplace it is exciting.
 One of the best feelings was the first day when we saw Ugly Drinks on the shelves in Selfridges and seeing somebody buy it for the first time.

 Our mission is to make healthy drinks accessible to as many people as possible, geographically and through the price.
 Ugly stands for being beautifully different; we champion individuality and believe in people putting their stamp on the world in their own unique way.

 Since we last spoke, Ugly has had a makeover, with new packaging and branding and introduced some new flavours to the family.
-Alongside this, Ugly is looking to launch in the USA and we’re expected to land on shelves in March 2018.
-It’s an exciting time at Ugly HQ, and we’re excited to tell The Ugly Truth across the pond!
 The business is a true rollercoaster and there are ups and downs every week, but we and team are getting better and better at dealing with them – it’s been an incredible learning experience.